SumoLogic/sumologic-documentation/docs/integrations/webhooks/postman.md

         - **Choose workspace**.
 Select the workspace to which your collection belongs.
         - **Choose Monitor**.
 Select the monitor you wish to send results for.
 6. Click **Add Integration**.
-7. Verify Postman events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+7. Verify Postman events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/postman
   ```